hotrainy/js-master/beginners-guide.md

 * **Bit Widths:** When talking about SIMD, the bit widths used are the bit size of the vectors involved, *not* the individual elements.
 So "128-bit SIMD" has 128-bit vectors, and that might be `f32x4`, `i32x4`, `i16x8`, or other variations.
 While 128-bit SIMD is the most common, there's also 64-bit, 256-bit, and even 512-bit on the newest CPUs.

-* **Vector Register:** The extra-wide registers that are used for SIMD operations are commonly called vector registers, though you may also see "SIMD registers", vendor names for specific features, or even "floating-point register" as it is common for the same registers to be used with
+* **Vector Register:** The extra-wide registers that are used for SIMD operations are commonly called vector registers, though you may also see "SIMD registers", vendor names for specific features, or even "floating-point register" as it is common for the same registers to be used with both scalar and vectorized floating-point operations.

+* **Vertical:** When an operation is "vertical", each lane processes individually without regard to the other lanes in